SpoonX/aurelia-form/doc/terminology.md

 ## Aliases

-It is possble to define aliases for types.
+It is possible to define aliases for types.
 Imagine you have a project that uses the string 'dt' to represent 'date-time' type values.
 The `dt` string is not supported by the `<input>` element.
 By defining an aliases, the dt string is resolved to the 'date-time' type.